hannan-emily/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 * Explain event delegation
 * Explain how `this` works in JavaScript
-* This identifies an object (usually) within a function, binding "this" to the element called from that object.
+<span>*"This" identifies an object (usually) within a function, binding "this" to the element called from that object.
 Therefore it's easier to read and understand what's going on?
-This beccomes a variable with the value of the object it's calling. *
+This beccomes a variable with the value of the object it's calling.*</span>
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.